Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Data analysis

 where $W_{lab,1}(\theta,E)$ and $W_{lab,2}(\theta,E)$ are the angular distributions of the fission fragments in the laboratory coordinate system, obtained from the angular distributions $N_1(\cos\theta,E)$ and $N_2(\cos\theta,E)$ measured with the orientation of the installation relative to the direction of motion of neutrons 1 and 2 (Fig.~\ref{f07}), respectively; $N_{SF}$ is the background caused mainly by spontaneous fission in the target substance (note that this component of the background is negligible in these measurements, as it can be seen in the inset of Fig.~\ref{f12}, where there are no events in the region of the time of flight to the left of the peak corresponding to the photonuclear fission of $^{235}$U).
 The Eq. (\ref{5}) also includes the ratio:

-where $\Phi_1$, $K_1(E)$ and $\Phi_2$, $K_2(E)$ are the values of the neutron flux ''at the entrance'' to the fragment detector and the attenuation coefficient of the neutron flux at the location of the target with fissioning nuclei for orientations 1 and 2 of the installation relative to the neutron direction, respectively.
-The IC monitor with a natural $^{238}$U target located on the neutron beam at a distance of $\sim$ 30 cm from the position-sensitive fragment detector (inset in the upper right corner in Fig.~\ref{f01}) was used as a relative monitor of the neutron beam.
+where $\Phi_1$, $K_1(E)$ and $\Phi_2$, $K_2(E)$ are the values of the neutron flux ``at the entrance'' to the fragment detector and the attenuation coefficient of the neutron flux at the location of the target with fissioning nuclei for orientations 1 and 2 of the installation relative to the neutron direction, respectively.
+The IC monitor with a natural $^{238}$U target located on the neutron beam at a distance of $\approx$ 30 cm from the position-sensitive fragment detector (inset in the upper right corner in Fig.~\ref{f01}) was used as a relative monitor of the neutron beam.
 In our measurements the $\eta(E)$ was found to be 1.033 with the uncertainty less than 0.3\%.

-For each energy $E$, the angular distributions $W_f(\theta,E)$ measured at $\theta < \theta_{max}$ were approximated by the function $W(\theta,E)$ of the sum of even Legendre polynomials up to the 4th degree, and the step in $\cos\theta$ is 0.1:
+For each energy $E$, the angular distributions $W_f(\theta,E)$ measured at $\theta < \theta_{max}$ were approximated by the function $W(\theta,E)$ of the sum of even Legendre polynomials up to the 4th degree, and the step in $\cos\theta$ is 0.01:

-The result of fitting is the functions $A_0(E)$, $A_2(E)$, $A_4(E)$.
+The result of fitting are the functions $A_0(E)$, $A_2(E)$, $A_4(E)$.
 The angular distribution $W(\theta,E)$ calculated from the found functions $A_0(E)$, $A_2(E)$, $A_4(E)$ is determined for all angles $\theta$ from $0^{\circ}$ to $90^{\circ}$.
-For example, the angular distributions of the $^{236}$U fission fragments (in c.m.s.) obtained in this work, or rather the ratio $W(\theta)/W(90^{\circ})$, are shown in Fig.~\ref{f13} for two selected energy intervals of neutrons causing fission.
+For example, the angular distributions of the $^{236}$U fission fragments (in c.m.s.) obtained in this work, or rather the ratio $W(\theta)/W(90^{\circ})$, are shown in Fig.~\ref{f13} together with statistical uncertainties for two selected energy intervals of neutrons causing fission.
+It should be taken into account that the total uncertainty of the angular distributions also includes the uncertainty of the efficiency of detection of fission fragments, which was discussed above (see Sec.
+IIA).
 The data of other authors \cite{Simmons_1960, Shpak_1991, Huizenga_1969} are also presented.

 The anisotropy of the angular distribution of fission fragments is determined using the coefficients $A_2$ and $A_4$ for the corresponding Legendre polynomials by the following expression (the $A_0$ is reduced here):